 This is easily the most famous Christmas tree in the city—if not the country/world—so it’s no surprise that it’s also the one most mobbed by tourists.
-Looming over an ice rink among the shops of midtown, this year’s Norway spruce stands 77 feet above its revelers.
-Getting a close look at its 50,000 lights, however, takes some serious maneuvering through the crowds, and even late-night visits won’t save you from oblivious photobombers.
-The consolation prize is that you cannot miss the nine-foot-wide Swarovski star tree topper that debuted this year.
-Plus, Saks Fifth Avenue, just across the street, puts on quite the evening light show.
+That’s still the case, but who can resist the 79-foot-tall Norway spruce looming over an ice rink?
+Book yourself extra time to maneuver the crowds, and you’ll be rewarded with a close look at its 50,000 lights on nearly 5 miles of wire and its enormous, nine-foot-wide Swarovski crystal star tree topper.
+Even late-night visits won’t save you from the oblivious photobombers, so if you need a break, turn around: Saks Fifth Avenue, just across the street, puts on quite the evening light show.

 30 Rockefeller Plaza; rockefellercenter.com